 But not all collaboration happens face-to-face.
 Much of it happens via online collaboration tools and software.
 With more than 43 percent of the U.S. workforce working remotely according to a 2017 Gallup survey, collaboration apps and solutions can help bridge geographical divides—whether across town or across the country—and bring teams together to work more effectively and efficiently.

 The rise of cloud collaboration software that provides a consistent user experience across devices and stores work off-premises is helping increase adoption, too.
-With solutions that are available anywhere, at any time, no matter which device you might be working from, modern technology is making it possible for the workplace of the future to expand well beyond the standard office and traditional 9-to-5 schedules.
+With solutions that are available anywhere, at any time, no matter which device you might be working from, modern technology is making it possible for future of work to expand well beyond the standard office and traditional 9-to-5 schedules.

 You might be surprised to know that you already use some kind of collaboration technology in your day-to-day work life.
 Do you use a web conferencing solution to hold meetings?
 Or a team collaboration platform to message and share files throughout the day?
 What about document sharing to help escape email hell?
 Well, you’re already on the collaboration technology train.